Offences by entrepreneurs and legal persons

 The Act on Misdemeanours introduces an interesting concept of concurrent liability, according to which separate proceedings can be conducted on the liability of a legal entity and a natural person for the same offence.
 This is not a violation of the principle of double punishment for one act, precisely because the subject is different each time.

 However, a legal person may be exonerated from liability for an offence if it proves that it made all the efforts that could be required of it to prevent the offence.
-As an example, in the explanatory memorandum, the legislator mentioned various preventive measures, training and inspections of employees.
+As an example, in the explanatory memorandum the legislator mentioned various preventive measures, training and checks on employees.

 Liability of a natural person in business for an offence